🦘 Australia

 ✓ Positive assessment

-A positive ANMAC assessment confirms that your nursing or midwifery qualifications are substantially equivalent to Australian standards and that you are competent to practise as a nurse or midwife in Australia.
-The assessment letter is valid for three years and can be used in multiple skilled migration visa applications, including 189, 190, 491, 482, and 186 visas.
-A positive result also supports your application for AHPRA professional registration.
+A positive ANMAC assessment means your nursing or midwifery qualifications are recognised as equivalent to Australian standards and you are deemed competent to practise in Australia.
+The assessment is valid for 3 years and supports your skilled visa application and AHPRA registration.
+You can proceed to apply for your visa and register with AHPRA without further clinical assessment.

 ✕ Negative assessment